 With all of us stuck at home right now and looking for ways to be social, I thought it was a good time to find fun virtual games to play on Zoom with the kids.

 Zoom is a great way to connect with your friends and family while staying socially distanced.
-They’re also a fun way to host virtual birthday parties.
+They’re also a fun way to host virtual birthday parties or create classroom games for teachers.
 But even after the pandemic, games on zoom will be an enjoyable way to stay connected to family and friends who live far away.

 I’ve come up with 15 games to play on Zoom or Facetime I think your kids will love.
 The games are broken up by two-player games and group games.